-Residents and businesses in the Town of Mahone Bay and Bridgewater are required to use clear, colourless bags for garbage.
+Residents and businesses in the Municipality of Lunenburg, Mahone Bay and Bridgewater are required to use clear, colourless bags for garbage.
 This change has been made in an effort to increase recycling and composting.
-One (1) opaque bag will is allowed per household/ business, per collection for items such as bathroom waste and hygiene items.
-Opaque bags may be non-transparent white, black or dark green.
+One (1) tinted or dark bag is allowed per household/ business each garbage collection.

 Read the FAQ sheet.
 For more information about clear bags for garbage, call (902) 543-2991.